justinleebehnke/LinearAlgebraMatrixTool/README.md

 want to start with.

 Once you start the program, this is an example flow of finding the `Reduced Row Echelon Form` of a pretty decent sized augmented matrix
-(Note: I probably did not do a very good job solving this one because I am just starting out but the final sn wqolution is correct):
+(Note: I probably did not do a very good job solving this one because I am just starting out but the final solution is correct):

 ```
 0:|    4.00   -1.00    0.00   -1.00 |   30.00 |